Step 3: Upgrade Buttons and Inputs 1.0

 Look how much simpler that code is!

-supports a label
+MaterialCheckboxComponent supports a label attribute and

-, enabling much cleaner HTML.
+two-way binding to checked, enabling much cleaner HTML.

 Use material-radio and material-radio-group